Zel-hub7/Capstone-project1/README.md

 # 📖 [Capstone-Porject-1] <a name="about-project"></a>

-After going through the study material (covering; semantics of HTML5, linters, CSS3, figma, grid, gitflow and flexbox) I applied my knowledge to build a PORTFOLIO repository.
+After going through the study material (covering; semantics of HTML5, linters, CSS3, figma, grid, gitflow and flexbox) I applied my knowledge to build confress website repository.

 ## 🛠 Built With <a name="built-with"></a>